 Despite the ecological importance of Newfoundland and Labrador’s offshore waters, in February 2018, the Government of Newfoundland and Labrador announced a plan to increase oil production in the region and allow more than 100 new offshore exploratory wells by 2030.
-After announcing this plan, the federal and provincial governments launched a Regional Impact Assessment (RIA), a participatory process designed to assess the cumulative effects of a proposed development on a particular region or ecosystem, was conducted.
+After announcing this plan, the federal and provincial governments launched a Regional Impact Assessment (RIA), a participatory process designed to assess the cumulative effects of a proposed development on a particular region or ecosystem.

 This deficient report is the product of a flawed process that failed to provide opportunities for substantive public engagement on important environmental issues.
 Despite the urgency of the dual biodiversity and climate crises, the federal government has used the flawed assessment to create a dangerous exemption regulation and plans to use it to waive individual assessments for a slew of exploratory drilling projects.
 A blanket exemption of this nature, based on this flawed RIA, is unlawful and sets a dangerous precedent for future blanket exemptions.